linda-seiter/cmsc115_2252/week2/week2_lesson.md

 Consider the following program requirements:

 _Write a program that converts inches to feet.
-The program should prompt the user to enter an integer representing the number of inches, then calculate and display the equivalent number of feet.
-There are 12 inches in a foot._
+The program should read in an integer representing the number of inches, then calculate and display the equivalent number of feet._

-The table below contains 5 test cases that will be used for testing.
+The table below contains 5 test cases that will be used for testing:

 | Test | Input | Expected Output       | Actual Output | Pass/Fail |
 | ---- | ----- | --------------------- | ------------- | --------- |